-South Africa is a very complex country with many historical social issues be-tween white and black South Africans.
+South Africa is a very complex country with many historical social issues between white and black South Africans.
 These problems often compounded by an overzealous police force and corruption throughout the administrative and political structure of the country.

-It is recommended that you do not use local "hail for" taxi services due to legitimacy and possibly use services such as Uber.
+It is recommended that you do not use local "hail for" taxi services, due to legitimacy and possibly use services such as Uber.
 Be aware of fighting and attacks between taxi drivers.

-If a sim card is required to be purchased in country, please bring a photo-copy of your passport, plane ticket and hotel address.
+If a sim card is required to be purchased in country, please bring a photocopy of your passport, plane ticket and hotel address.
 This is required by FIKA/RIKA to assist with the tracking and tracing of numbers.

+You can drive in South Africa with a British driving licence for up to 12 months.
 If you are tailed by a police officer at night, you do not have to stop, put on your emergency lights.
 Please make your way to the nearest police station and exit the vehicle there.

 Please be aware that many people have drowned due to the strong sea currents.
-Please only swim in life-guarded areas
+Please only swim in life-guarded areas.